Anyone who has worked in an office for any length of time is familiar with the problem of an office chair that keeps rolling away.

 And to free the caster, simply step on the pedal and release it.
 The chair will be able to move freely again.

-2. Put Rug or Mat under Office Chair
+2. Put a Rug or Mat on the Floor

 3. Place Caster Cups under Casters